vidaaarrr/hacker-focus-timer/README.md

 ✅ Displays a random motivational quote after each session
 ✅ Shortcut-friendly (run via `.bat` or compile to `.exe`)

+📜 License

+MIT License — Free to use, modify, and share.
+Stay focused, code clean, and be legendary. 💚
 ---

 ## 🎬 Demo